Last modified on May 13, 2021

 - Food and drink consumption is allowed at events where participants will be seated.

 - Table distancing of 10 feet (edge to edge) is required, and attendees must remain seated while eating.
-All guests must maintain physical distancing and face coverings when not actively eating.
+All guests must maintain physical distancing and wear face coverings when not actively eating.
 Event attendees and workers are only permitted to eat and drink at designated areas.

 - Hosts must allow for at least two hours between events to prevent mixing across attendees.